RIAJUNEJA/Resume/index.md

 **Minor** : Data Science

 **Fields of interest**:
-machine learning, artificial intelligence, data analytics, fintech, cryptography and network security, algorithms and data structures, data visualization and communication.
+machine learning, artificial intelligence, data analytics, fintech, cryptography and network security, algorithms and data structures, linear programming, data visualization and communication.

-In my grade 12 board examinations in the non-medical stream, I secured **first position in Chandigarh** and third position in the Tricity, which has fueled my interest in pursuing a career in **STEM** fields.
+In my grade 12 board examinations in the science stream, I secured **first position in my city, Chandigarh**, which has fueled my interest in pursuing a career in **STEM** fields.

 ## Professional Experience <a id="prof"></a>